HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 This Scenario is the same as Scenario 1a above except that the attachments are submitted *prior* to the claim.
 The Payer accepts the attachments and returns an OperationOutcome informing the Provider system that the attachments are waiting for the claim.

-{% include examplebutton_default.html example="attachment-scenario1b.md" b_title = "Click Here To See Example CCDA Document Attachments" %}
+{% include examplebutton_default.html example="unsolicited-attachment-scenario1b.md" b_title = "Click Here To See Example CCDA Document Attachments" %}

+##### Scenario 2: Laboratory Results Attachments

+ This scenario is the same as Scenario 1a, except the Provider is submitting laboratory results in support of a claim.
+There are multiple attachments each populated with a FHIR Observation resource.
+If a signature were required they would be converted to signed FHIR document like the example in the Signatures section.

+{% include examplebutton_default.html example="unsolicited-attachment-scenario2.md" b_title = "Click Here To See Example Laboratory Results Attachments" %}
 </div><!-- new-content -->

 ---